Important Facts

 History

 Founded in 1839, the University of Missouri was established in Columbia as the first public university west of the Mississippi River and the first in the Louisiana Purchase territory.
 In 1870, the University of Missouri was approved as a land-grant university under the Morrill Act of 1862.
 The original mission of land-grant institutions was to make higher education accessible to more people.
 Gradually, that mission has expanded to include research, service and outreach enabling the state’s citizens to benefit directly from the knowledge gained through university research.
-As Missouri’s flagship university, MU continues its historic mission through its emphasis on excellence in teaching, research, service and economic development.
+As Missouri’s flagship university, Mizzou continues its historic mission through its emphasis on excellence in teaching, research, service and economic development.

 Students